webrtc-for-the-curious/webrtc-for-the-curious/content/docs/10-history-of-webrtc.md

 # History
-This section is ongoing, and we don't have all the facts yet.
-We are conducting interviews to build a history of digital communication.
+When learning WebRTC developers often feel frustrated by the complexity.
+They see
+WebRTC features irrelevant to their current project and wish WebRTC was simpler.
+The issue is that everyone has a different set of use cases.
+Real-time communications has a rich history with lots of different people building many different things.

+This chapter contains interviews with the authors of the protocols that make up WebRTC.
+It gives insight into the designs made when building each protocol, and finishes with an interview about WebRTC itself.
+If you understand the intentions and designs of the software you can build more effective systems with it.

-### RTP
+## RTP
 RTP and RTCP is the protocol that handles all media transport for WebRTC.
 It was defined in [RFC 1889](https://tools.ietf.org/html/rfc1889) in January 1996.
 We are very lucky to have one of the authors [Ron Frederick](https://github.com/ronf) talk about it himself.
-Ron recently uploaded
-[Network Video tool](https://github.com/ronf/nv) to GitHub, a project that informed RTP.
+Ron recently uploaded [Network Video tool](https://github.com/ronf/nv) to GitHub, a project that informed RTP.

 **In his own words:**